 - A government donation and property investment.

-- A minimum residence period before applying for citizenship.
+- A prerequisite of residency before applying for citizenship.

-This route provides full EU citizenship, granting access to Schengen travel, business opportunities, and European rights.
+This route provides full EU citizenship with Schengen travel access, business, and European rights.

 Step-by-Step Guide to Apply for Malta Residence – apply for Malta residence

-Step 1: Check Your Eligibility – Apply for Malta residence
+Step 1: Verify Your Eligibility – Submit application for Malta residency

-Step 2: Gather the Necessary Documents – apply for Malta residence
+Step 2: Get the Documents You Require – apply for Maltese residence

-Preparing the correct documents will help prevent delays in your application.
+Having the correct documentation ready will prevent delays in your application.
 You will need:

-- A valid passport (with copies of all relevant pages).
+- A valid passport (with photocopies of all the significant pages).

-- Proof of financial means, such as bank statements or income records.
+- Evidence of financial resources, i.e., bank statements or evidence of income.

 - Health insurance coverage valid in Malta.

-- A clean criminal record certificate from your home country.
+- A certificate of a clean criminal record from your home country.

-- Real estate documents, such as purchase agreements or rental contracts (for MPRP).
+- Real property documents, such as leases or purchase agreements (for MPRP).

-Ensure all documents are clear, accurate, and translated into English if required.
+Ensure all documents are complete, legible, and translated into English when required.

-Step 3: Make the Required Investment – apply for Malta residence
+Step 3: Make the Necessary Investment – submit application for Malta residence

 Step 4: Submit Your Application

-Ensure your application form is complete and that all supporting documents are correctly uploaded.
+Make sure your application form is complete and that you have uploaded all supporting documentation correctly.

 Step 5: Wait for Approval

-Once your application is approved, you will receive a Maltese residence card.
-This official document grants you and your family legal residence in Malta for the duration of your residency status.
+After your application is approved, you are issued a Maltese residence card.
+It is an official document that provides you and your dependents with legal residence in Malta for the duration of your residence.

 Residency Requirements